karatelabs/karate/karate-core/README.md

 * a single driver instance is used for any `call`-s, even if nested
 * even if the driver is instantiated (using the [`driver`](#driver) keyword) within a "called" feature - it will remain in the context after the `call` returns

+> Note `callonce` is not supported for a `driver` instance.
+Separate `Scenario`-s that can run in parallel are encouraged.
+If you really want a long-running flow that combines steps from multiple features, you can `call` them from a single "top-level" `Scenario` if needed.

 A typical pattern will look like this:

 ```cucumber